-How Much Does Amazon Prime Cost (And Is It Worth It)?
+How Much Is Amazon Prime (And Is It Worth It)?

-There are many reasons to consider buying an Amazon Prime subscription.
-Among them are perks like free two and one-day shipping, exclusive Prime Original movies and TV shows on Prime Video, millions of tunes via Prime Music, plus access to lots of deals and huge sale events like Amazon Prime Day, which runs this October 8 and 9.
+There are many reasons to consider signing up for an Amazon Prime subscription.
+Among them are perks like free two and one-day shipping, exclusive Prime Original movies and TV shows on Prime Video, millions of tunes via Prime Music with Audible, plus access to lots of deals and huge sale events like Amazon Prime Day.

 Subscribe to Kiplinger’s Personal Finance